Suri312006/undergradthesis/4-secctx.typ

 ```

 === Map
-The map holds positions to Capabilities relevant to some target object, which
+The map contains positions of capabilities related to a target object, enabling
-the relevant security context implementations for kernel and userspace to
+kernel and userspace to look for capabilities inside security contexts.
-parse security context objects.
-Implicitly, the kernel uses
+Implicitly, the kernel uses this map for lookup while the user interacts with
-this map for lookup while the user interacts with this map to indicate the insertion, removal, or modification of
+this map to indicate the insertion, removal, or modification of a capability.
-a capability.
-The `Map` type here and for `masks` is a flat data-structure, and stores
+The `Map` type here and for `masks` is a flat data-structure, and stores offsets
-offsets into the object where capabilities can be found for a target object.
+into the object where capabilities can be found for a target object.

 === Masks
-Masks act as a restraint on the permissions this context can provide for some targeted object.
+Masks act as a restraint on the permissions a context can provide for some target object.
 This allows for more expressive security policy, such as being able to quickly restrict
 permissions for an object, without having to remove a capability and recreating one with the
 dersired restricted permissions.